aliyusifov99/laptop_price_predictor/README.md

 ### Model Building and Evaluation

-The core of the project is the machine learning model, trained on this carefully prepared dataset.
-We utilize advanced regression techniques to build a model that can accurately predict laptop prices based on their specifications.
+The core of the project is the machine learning model, trained on this carefully prepared dataset.Random Forest  regression techniques were utilized to build a model that can accurately predict laptop prices based on their specifications.
 The model's performance is rigorously evaluated to ensure reliability and accuracy in price estimation.

 ### Implementation and Tools

-Our model is implemented in Python, leveraging libraries like `pandas` for data manipulation and `scikit-learn` for the machine learning tasks.
+The model is implemented in Python, leveraging libraries like `pandas` for data manipulation and `scikit-learn` for the machine learning tasks.
 The project's codebase is structured to be transparent and easily understandable, encouraging contributions and collaborations.

 ## Contributions 👥